Pelagic Help

 Experience View

 Shows site difficulty based on depth, currents, navigation complexity, and required skills.
-This never changes—it's based on the site itself, not current conditions.
+This never changes — it reflects the site itself, not current conditions.
+These are Pelagic's recommendations:

 Green — Beginner